Cancer survivor on a mission to find reasons behind Otsego’s health concerns

 “From there I just started researching and I could not believe what I was reading,” Zack said during an interview near her home in Chicago.
 “I had no idea that the Kalamazoo River was a superfund site.”

-Years ago the Environment Protection Agency recognized that Kalamazoo River area was contaminated with hazardous waste .
+Years ago the United States Environmental Protection Agency recognized that the Kalamazoo River area was contaminated with hazardous waste .
 In 2017, according to the EPA’s website, they announced that it was on the list for “immediate and intense” cleanup.

 “I really appreciate the EPA coming in and cleaning up the river of the PCBs,” Zack said, which are also known as toxins.
 “But if they’re saying that PCBs, the only way to get cancer is from eating the fish, then we need the EPA to start looking at alternative toxic sites.”

 Like the old abandoned paper mill in town, she said.
-Zack researched the paper industry and didn’t realize how much pollution their mills and plants emit.
+Zack researched the paper industry and learned how much pollution their mills and plants emit.

 It’s what she’s been doing since late February, connecting the dots.
-During that time she posted a survey on Facebook asking Otsego residents if they have any health issues.
-Since then she received over 500 surveys.
+She posted a survey on Facebook asking Otsego residents if they have any health issues.
+Since then she's received over 500 surveys.

 It’s people developing Type-1 diabetes in their teens, 20s and 30s she said.
 None of them having any family history of it.
 She created the group Justice For Otsego and said it's been hard reading everyone comments, especially ones of children developing brain tumors.